Published: 04/06/2024

 Alana Valentine

 Alana Valentine’s mother, Janice, was remarried in 1969 at the Wayside Chapel, run by the charismatic and controversial minister Ted Noffs and his wife Margaret.
-Many years after her mother died, Alana found the wedding photo, and the longing to speak to her mother about that day drove Alana to seek out others who had begun new chapters of their lives at Wayside.
+Many years after her mother died, Alana found the wedding photo, and the longing to speak to her mother about that day drove her to seek out others who had begun new chapters of their lives at Wayside.

 ‘Compelling … evocatively captures why the Wayside Chapel is the beating heart of our community.’
 Indira Naidoo, Wayside Ambassador and broadcaster